daniel-allex/docker/README.md

-Docker implementation built in Go, based on the Code Crafters Challenge.
+Docker implementation built in Go
 - Isolates file system
 - Creates process in new kernel namespace
 - Executes program in separate, isolated environment, irrespective of the host system